marjoleinF/curtail/README.md

 #> risk        17
 ```

+Here we see that stochastic curtailment allows for earlier stopping of item administration than deterministic curtailment.

-Perhaps we also want to assess the accuracy of decisions based on stochastic curtailment, using leave-one-out cross validation.
+Perhaps we want to assess the accuracy of decisions based on stochastic curtailment using leave-one-out cross validation.
 This can be done using the stochCurtailXval function.
-As this is computationally intensive, in this example we only apply the function to the first 100 observations, but normally we would apply this function to the whole dataset:
+As this is computationally intensive, in this example we only apply the function to the first 100 observations, but normally we should apply this function to the whole dataset:

 ``` r
 stochCurtailXval(itemscores[1:100,], Xstar = 17)